Frequently Asked Questions

 Where will the parade location?

-The parade begins at the Fremont Library, continues north on Paseo Padre Boulevard toward the new "downtown" area of Fremont and ends at Capital Avenue. **PLEASE NOTE: Capital Avenue will be closed to the public due to construction, the sidewalks are torn up and it is unsafe to walk on/near.
+The parade begins at the Fremont Library, continues north on Paseo Padre Boulevard toward the new "downtown" area of Fremont and ends at Capital Avenue.

 Why doesn’t the parade rotate among the historic districts like it used to?